xenit-eu/enterprise-conventions-gradle-plugin/README.md

 </details>

-Additionally, Xenit engineers should apply the `eu.xenit.enterprise-conventions.private.init` plugin in their global Gradle initscript.
+Additionally, the `eu.xenit.enterprise-conventions.private.init` plugin should be applied to Xenit private CI servers.

 <details>
-<summary>Example</summary>
+<summary>Configure Xenit CI server</summary>

 Locate your `~/.gradle/init.d/` folder for configuration:
  * On Windows: A (hidden) `.gradle` folder is located in your user folder.